NasKar2/freenas-backup-wordpress/README.md

 Download the repository to a convenient directory on your FreeNAS system by changing to that directory and running `git clone https://github.com/naskar2/freenas-backup-wordpress`.
 Then change into the new `freenas-backup-wordpress` directory.

 ### Setup
-If you've used the previously mentioned install script and accepted the default WordPress jail name `wordpress`, additional setup isn't necessary for the backup script to run.
+If you've used the previously mentioned install script, additional setup isn't necessary for the backup script to run.
 If you have changed the jail name, or have installed WordPress using another method, then create a file called `backup-config` with your favorite text editor.
 In its minimal form, it would look something like this:

 ```
 JAIL_NAME="wp-blog"